 Pollarding is generally defined as the complete removal or partial removal (semi-pollarding) of the branches of a tree, thus promoting a dense regrowth of epicormic branches and foliage from dormant buds beneath the bark.
 It is mainly used today in urban areas to maintain trees at a desirable size for the space in which they occupy; however it can be implemented as a pruning method for many trees.
 Species such as Horse Chestnut, Field Maple, Ash and Willow respond very well to such pruning techniques and can prolong the life of a tree as an alternative to complete removal.
-Whilst this technique was originally used to produce timber in various sizes on a regular basis, it is now widely used as a management tool for trees on a cycle of 1 to 5 years to limit their size and maintain their overall vigour.
+This technique is widely used as a management tool for trees on a cycle of 1 to 5 years to limit their size and maintain their overall vigour.
+In areas with Tree Preservation Orders (TPO's) and / or Conservation Areas we can act as 'agent' for submitting the paperwork required to enable us to work on your tree.

 - Regular pollarding of Willows, Limes and other species which are grown in this manner.